anir0y/intbuflabs/README.md

    export CXX=x86_64-w64-mingw32-g++
    ```

-   Or use the file `exportVar.sh` to export all vars automatically.
+   Or use the file `build.sh` to export all vars automatically.

 2. **Build the Application:**